kalpitborkar/Sudoku-Solutions-from-Image/README.md

   - Part Two: Detecting And Reading The Sudoku From An Image
   - Part Three: Solving The Puzzle

-## Part One: DIGIT CLASSIFICATION MODEL
+## Part One: Digit Classification Model
 In this section:
   - Loading Data
   - Splitting The Test Train And Validation Sets
   - Preprocessing The Data
   - Model Building And Training

-## Part Two: DETECTING AND READING THE SUDOKU FROM AN IMAGE
+## Part Two: Detecting and Reading the Sudoku from an Image
 In this section:
 - READING THE SUDOKU PUZZLE
   - Read an image from the dataset